Divyanshu-khanduri12/Diwali-Sales-Analysis/README.md

 - Heatmaps and count plots for state and occupation-wise analysis
 - Distribution plots for order amounts

-> 📌 *You can add screenshots of your graphs here for better presentation.*

 ## 🚀 How to Run